ButbkaDrug/butbkadrug.github.io/content/posts/romans-1-1-17.md

 >Grace to you and peace from God our Father and the Lord Jesus Christ.

-Paul starts his letter to the churches of Rome from introduction of himself.
+Paul starts his letter to the churches of Rome from, classical greetings section.
+Back in the day that's was a pretty standart way to write the letter.
+But, besides formal greetings he also says a couple extra things.
+One of which is that Paul introduces himself.
 As I already mentioned earlied Paul did not started the church in Rome.
 And therefore people could have questions like WHO IS PAUL?
 And what he has to do with our fellowship?

 When you introduce yourself to a new group of people, that what you usually do.
 You say your name and then who you are.
 You present your identity or credatioals in a very condensed form, in a singular word of a centanse.